dhoerl/PhotoScrollerNetwork/README.txt

 Note: originally I tried to do as Apple does - receive a single jpeg file then create all the tiles on disk as pngs.
 This process took around a minute on the iPhone 4 and was thus rejected.

 RECENT CHANGES:

+v2.5:
+- finally got libturbojpeg to build for armv7s, so this project is now SDK6 and armv7s friendly

 v2.4:
 - when set to one image, downloads MASSIVE NASA images from the web - 18000 x 18000 dimensions - to show this app can deal with about anything you can throw at it